glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Did you know that name is used elsewhere? {#did-you-know-that-name-is-used-elsewhere}
 We are aware of a number of other unrelated projects called "Glimpse".
 We have made changes based on feedback from our critics such as changing our website's domain name and defining "Glimpse" as a shortened version of "Glimpse Image Editor".

 The project's current stance is that while we are theoretically open to changing our name, there is very limited support in favour of actually doing so.
 We granted our critics time to find an alternative name that addresses the concerns they raised, fulfils our project's requirements and enjoys popular support.
-Even with three months and our assistance they were not able to do so, so we consider the matter closed.
+Even with three months and our assistance they were not able to do so, so we consider the matter closed for the time being.

 See ["How does your project govern itself?"](#how-does-this-project-govern-itself) for more details about why we now limit discussion about this topic on our Matrix channels.

 [Return to top](#contents)

 ## What is wrong with the "GIMP" name? {#what-is-wrong-with-the-gimp-name}
-If English is not your first language, then you may not have realised that the word "gimp" is problematic.
-In some countries it is considered a slur against disabled people and a playground insult directed at unpopular children.
-It can also be linked to certain "after dark" activities performed by consenting adults.

-You may think that this is "political correctness gone mad" and that those who have been complaining about it for more than a decade are "over-sensitive", but this choice does have real-life consequences.
-In addition to the pain it can cause to marginalized communities many of us have our own free software advocacy stories about the GNU Image Manipulation Program not being taken seriously as an option by bosses or colleagues in professional settings.

-Educational institutions and public libraries may feel unable to provide or recommend the program to students due to possible legal or moral concerns.
-It can also be difficult for a teacher to keep a class of school-age children disciplined and focussed if they are distracted by the name of the computer program they have been asked to use.

-We believe free software should be accessible to everyone, and in this case a re-brand is both a desirable and very straightforward fix that could attract a whole new generation of users and contributors.
+It was originally chosen by Spencer Kimball and Peter Mattis as a joke name that refers to a questionable scene in an 18 certificate movie called "Pulp Fiction".
+Within Linux enthusiast and hobbyist communities that whimsical '90s era "gross out" humor may still be appreciated by some people.
+However, like all "comedy", there is a time and a place for it.

+We also believe that the casual ableism of the name is unwelcome, and it hinders efforts to expand participation and diversity within the free software community.
+That means the project could be missing out on new ideas, contributors and resources that would improve things for everyone.

+Many of us have real world experience advocating free software as a serious choice in educational or workplace environments, and we believe that a joke name some find offensive and distracting presents an unnecessary obstacle to wider adoption.

 [Return to top](#contents)

-## What initially motivated you to fork? {#why-are-you-forking}
+## Why are you forking? {#why-are-you-forking}
-In recent versions of the upstream software you may have noticed that the window titles have switched to "GNU Image Manipulation Program" and the documentation [suggests expanding the acronym](https://www.gimp.org/docs/userfaq.html#i-dont-like-the-name-gimp-will-you-change-it) as a work-around for the bad name.
-However, we do not think that adequately addresses the issue because the website domain, documentation and wider community still refers to it as "the Gimp" just as they have done for the last two decades.

-Feature requests have been raised about the problem multiple times on the project's communication channels over the last 13 years, but each time they are ignored, dismissed and/or the discussions get spammed by those with strong political views.

-It is unfortunate that we have to fork the whole project to change the name, but we feel that discussions about the issue are at an impasse and that this is the most positive way forward.
+We do not believe that [upstream's suggestion](https://www.gimp.org/docs/userfaq.html#i-dont-like-the-name-gimp-will-you-change-it) to "expand the acronym" to fix their software's name adequately addresses the problem, and after 13+ years of users repeatedly asking we think the most constructive path forward is to fork the project.

+In addition, the [dedicated UI design team](https://gui.gimp.org/index.php?title=Former_GUI_team) for GNU Image Manipulation Program stopped meeting in 2012.
+We feel that, as a result, usability improvements seemed to slow down for the better part of a decade, and that was an area that needed more attention.

+Finally there was a historic decision to remove the [third party plug-in registry](https://www.gimp.org/registry/) and in-built mechanism that supported it.
+While we lack the resources to reinstate that system, we can pre-bundle useful third party plug-ins that are difficult to find and install.

 [Return to top](#contents)

 ## Are you just forking because of the name? {#are-you-just-forking-because-of-the-name}
 No, but it did provide the motivation for many of us to fork the project in the first place.

-We all love the GNU Image Manipulation Program, but it only has finite resources and so has to prioritise some changes over others.
+Our contributors have used GNU Image Manipulation Program for a long time, but the upstream project only has finite resources and so has to prioritise some changes over others.
 Decisions may have also been made historically for sound reasons that need to be revisited but cannot for the same reason.
 This can mean that good user interface improvements and functional changes that the community suggests can go unaddressed for years.

 What this project aims to do is inject some new ideas, energy, contributions and money into a tool that most of us take for granted.
 We also want to expand the adoption of a great piece of free software.